John-Arboleda/HTML-linter/README.md

 # HTML Linter - Ruby Capstone Project

 > This is the [Capstone Project for the Ruby module](https://www.notion.so/Build-your-own-linter-b17a3c22f7b940c98ca1980250720769) of the Microverse program.
-The main goal of this project is to put into practice the concepts of **Methods**, **Classes**, **Modules** and **Testing.** in Ruby.
+The main goal of this project is to put into practice the concepts of **Methods**, **Classes**, **Modules**, and **Testing.** in Ruby.

 ## About the Project

-As its name suggest, the HTML-linter enforces some basic HTML5 rules and good pratices recommended by w3school article [HTML Style Guide and Coding Conventions](https://www.w3schools.com/html/html5_syntax.asp).
+As its name suggests, the HTML-linter enforces some basic HTML5 rules and good practices recommended by w3school article [HTML Style Guide and Coding Conventions](https://www.w3schools.com/html/html5_syntax.asp).

 ### Rules sample